Joaoloula/joaoloula.github.io-src/content/posts/functional-atlas/functional-atlas.md

 publications_src: content/posts/functional-atlas/references.bib
 Summary: This post is based on the Nilearn tutorial given by myself and Alex Abraham at the 2016 Brainhack Vienna: in it, we'll give a brief introduction to Nilearn and its functionalities, and we'll present a usecase of extracting a functional brain atlas from the ABIDE resting state dataset.

 This post is based on the Nilearn tutorial given by myself and Alex Abraham at the 2016 Brainhack Vienna: in it, we'll give a brief introduction to Nilearn and its functionalities, and we'll present a usecase of extracting a functional brain atlas from the ABIDE resting state dataset.
+The presentation slides along with the tutorial notebook can be found [here](https://github.com/Joaoloula/nilearn-tutorial-brainhack-2016-vienna).

 ## Nilearn